 - 1. Exhibitors are encouraged to wear nice jeans and white shirts while showing their animals. - 2.
 All meat goat breeds will be shown together. - 3.
-Wethers must have been castrated by June 1, 2020, or 3 months of age. - 4.
+Wethers must have been castrated by June 1, 2021, or 3 months of age. - 4.
 All registered goats must be tattooed or microchipped (must provide a reader) according to the American Boer Goat Association (ABGA) rules and unregistered goats must have a permanent tattoo or tag in left ear. - 5.
 All meat goat entries must include tattoo number, tag ID number, or microchip. - 6.
-If your animal is due to kid the week of the fair, please contact the Extension office to make arrangements.
+If your animal is due to kid the week of the fair, please contact the Extension office to make arrangements. - 7.
+Meat Goat breeds recognized by the American Goat Federation (AGF) include: Boer, Kiko, Mytonic, Savanna, Spanish, and Texmaster.
+You may also show a crossbred meat goat.